MaxwellCohen/cheat-sheets/css/dispay.md

 # Display Properties

-Css has severals ways to control the display of elements.
+CSS has severals ways to control the display of elements.

 ```mermaid
 kanban